PyO3/pyo3/guide/src/class.md

     println!("{}", my_class.my_field);
 }

-// Take a GIL-bound reference to the underyling cell
+// Take a GIL-bound reference to the underlying cell
 // when borrowing needs to be managed manaually.
 #[pyfunction]
 fn increment_then_print_field(my_class: &PyCell<MyClass>) {